0venBurn/Anseo/readme.md

 - To run linter with fixes type: "npm run lint:fix" in your terminal
 - To build docker container config within this directory type: "docker build -t react-frontend ." in your terminal
 - -t in the previous code indicates the tag for the docker container
-- To run the docker image just built within this directory type: "docker run -d -p 80:80 --name react-frontend in your terminal
+- To run the docker image just built within this directory type: "docker run -d -p 80:80 react-frontend in your terminal
 - -d indicates running the docker container in detached mode meaning the terminal will be clear
 - -p indicates what host and container ports will be used.
 First -> Host, Second -> Container Port
-- To build the docker compose build type "docker-compose build" in your terminal
+- To build and run the docker-compose file type "docker-compose build" followed by "docker-compose up"
-- To build docker container with type "docker-compose up" in your terminal
-- To stop the docker compose build type "docker-compose down" in your terminal
+- To stop the docker-compose file type "docker-compose down" in your terminal
-- To restart the docker compose build type "docker-compose restart" in your terminal

 #### Python-Flask-API
 - Navigate to the Flask API directory at Python-Flask-API